-While approximately 60 people are employed year-round by the Iowa State Fair, the roster swells to more than 1400 employees during the Fair itself.
+While approximately 60 people are employed year-round by the Iowa State Fair, the roster swells to about 1600 employees during the Fair itself.
 Workers hired independently by exhibitors and concessionaires total approximately 1000.

 What is the name of the organization charged with raising money for Fairgrounds renovation?